 A Certified Aesthetic Nurse Specialist Credential is an added advantage, and nurses can acquire it from the PSNCB (Plastic Surgical Nursing Certification Board).
 Nurses don’t need a specialized training course to get the PSNCB certificate.

-Both plastic surgery nurses and cosmetic surgery nurses should have proper training and certifications before venturing into the industry.
+Plastic and cosmetic surgery nurses should have proper training and certifications before venturing into the industry.